 Stop 4: Big Sur

 You can’t drive the Pacific Coast Highway without dedicating time to stop at Big Sur.
 Big Sur is about an hour and thirty minutes south of Santa Cruz and homes one of the most iconic bridges photographed in California.
 After driving across the bridge, you can stop in the park for hikes through towering redwood trees or look to the coast for majestic coves.
+You might even consider a few luxurious days of glamping in Big Sur if you have the time.

 Big Sur Highlights